kristoferek/todo-list-app/docs/index.md

 ### Loading "todolistme"
 *(The worst achieved result)*

-- Transfered: **1100 KB**
+- Transferred: **1100 KB**
 - Transfer time: **5340ms**
 - DOM loads: **1290ms**
 - Page loads in: **3360ms**
 - JS memory heap: **11.4 - 74.7MB**

-The majority of loading time is done by JS scripting - over 60%, while rendering and sources loading, painting take less approximetly 10%.
+The majority of loading time is done by JS scripting - over 60%, while rendering and sources loading, painting take less approximately 10%.
 Memory required by application to start is over 74M.

 Loading testing results are available on below listed snapshots: